Jojo Babie Tugs Down Batman Top & Shows Off Cleavage On Instagram

 The bombshell kept her accessories simple, sporting only a thin bracelet on her left wrist and nothing else.

 She posed on the floor, at the edge of some brown carpet, and behind her were French doors that were covered with curtains.
 A cabinet was visible in the corner.
-The model’s left knee was lit up with a beam of light with the rest of her figure illuminated by the indoor lighting.
+The model’s left knee was lit up with a beam of light, while the rest of her figure was illuminated by the indoor lighting.

 The stunner’s followers took to the comments section to share their compliments.